Franklin Real Estate and Homes For SaleCity

 The median household income in Franklin is $94,502 and the average household income in Franklin is $110,977.
 18.02% of the population people works in Healthcare, 10% works in Education, and 9.95% works in Professional.

 Real Estate Trends of Franklin

 Over two-thirds of residents own their homes, and most have made a substantial financial commitment to secure their future in one of Tennessee’s most coveted communities.
-Houses in Franklin sell for a little over $200 per sqft—significantly more than the conventional suburban Nashville single family home—which has led to an average sale price of almost $650,000 over the past year.
-Thanks to this homeownership threshold, it’s not a hyper-competitive market compared to the rest of Nashville.
-Houses often spend a couple of months on the market, but the offers they garner seldom come in below the list price.
+Single-family homes in Franklin sell for just under $350 per square foot on average.
+This is significantly more expensive than the conventional suburban Nashville single-family home—which has led to a median sale price of just under $900,000 over the past year.
+Houses often spend a couple of weeks to a month on the market, but the offers they garner seldom come in below the list price.
 Buyers simply understand the value of belonging to this community.
-If you’re looking to enjoy this uncommon lifestyle without making the uncommonly large down payment, new complexes like Harpeth River Oaks offer apartment options for around $1,500 per month.
+If you’re looking to enjoy this luxurious lifestyle without making a large down payment, new apartment complexes like Harpeth River Oaks offer options for around $2,000 per month.
 Either way, you choose to experience Franklin, though, few regret the time they spend here.

 Reviews of Franklin

 Share your opinion about Franklin with former, current and prospective residents.